JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

                     .safeContentPadding()
                     .fillMaxSize(),
             ) {
-                // The Text composable observes the timeAtLocation state Text(timeAtLocation)
+                // Declares a Text() that observes the timeAtLocation state Text(timeAtLocation)
-                // The Button composable also uses the timeAtLocation state
+                // Declares a Button() that also observes the timeAtLocation state
                 // but shows a hardcoded time for now Button(onClick = { timeAtLocation = "13:30" }) {
                     Text("Show Time At Location")